Aanok/jftui/README.md

 - Search;
 - Explicit command to recursively navigate folders to send items to playback;
 - Filters: played, unplayed etc, to be applied before requesting a directory or to the currently open menu;
-- Explicitly marking items played and unplayed.
+- Explicitly marking items played and unplayed;
+- Transcoding.